Armaan4477/Config-Files/README.md

 - `.zprofile`: Sets up Homebrew in your shell environment
 - `.zshrc`: Contains aliases, path configurations, and other shell customizations
 - `Brewfile`: List of applications, tools, and VS Code extensions to install
+- `README.md`: This file
+- `.gitignore`: File specifying untracked files to ignore in git

 ## Troubleshooting